- YOU ARE IN

 - Q5 I am the Attorney for the deceased, can I administer the estate?

-No. The Attorney’s powers cease immediately on death.
+No. The Attorney’s powers cease immediately upon death.

 - Q6 I have been named as an Executor in the Will - what should I do?